The journey to the inner light

 During the process of writing, publisher Linda Baart came across Daisy's path.
 Linda edited the book and made the connection with our printing company.
 That's how we first came into contact with this special project, which for the most part was developed on the basis of feeling.
 This was particularly important for Daisy.
 "When I started writing, I already knew that it was important that everything was right.
 From the type of paper to the design on the cover, my feeling had to be right."

-"NPN Drukkers was very helpful in thinking about how we could make the book look as beautiful as possible.
-They came up with the idea of the text on the cover and how we could best use the gold.
-This made the designer see countless new possibilities.
-The end result is definitely worth it!
+"NPN Printing was very thoughtful about how we could make the book look as nice as possible.
+For example, they came up with the idea of the text on the cover and a way we could best use the gold.
+As a result, the designer suddenly saw countless new possibilities.
+The end result is definitely worth it!".

 Sustainable paper